bazel-xcode/xchammer/Docs/XCHammerFAQ.md

 _XCHammer generates an Xcode project from Bazel rules, which we've found to be a great way to describe an Xcode project and corresponding apps!_

+Since Xcode relies on the project configuration for semantic IDE features, like code completion and diagnostics, correctly setting up the Xcode configuration is a requirement.
+From the developers perspective, the Xcode build is functionally equivalent to the Bazel one: optimizations, files, errors, and warnings are identical.

+## What is XCHammer?

+Please see the document, [XCHammer Overview](Docs/XCHammerOverview.md)

+## How is XCHammer different than Tulsi?

+Despite Tulsi being a core _dependenecy_ of XCHammer, they produce very different results.

+#### Generated Projects

+Both Tulsi and XCHammer produce Xcode projects.
+Tulsi produces a project which contains a minimal set of sources.
+When Pinterest first migrated, developers were surprised to see missing types that used to be in the original project.

+In addition to generating an Xcode project that calls `bazel build`, XCHammer can also generate a _pure_ Xcode project.
+This output project builds primarily with Xcode.
+This makes it beneficial for building beta features before Bazel has supported a feature.
+Because XCHammer projects build with Xcode or Bazel, the project should contains _all_ of the sources types, images, localization files, and assets.
+While this is slower to generate, many developers are willing to wait for the full result.

+Additionally developers were spending a lot of time generating Xcode with projects.
+In later iterations XCHammer was made incremental by allowing the project to be split into many projects, focused Xcode projects, and nooping of generation.

+#### Interface

+XCHammer provides both a Bazel rule and CLI to build Xcode projects and Tulsi is a primarily a GUI and CLI application.
+There's a couple silly hacks that make this possible, but the authors have found this interface to integrate well with the XCHammer DSL.

+_The XCHammer authors appreciate and stand on the shoulders of contributions from the Tulsi team!_

 ## How is XCHammer versioned?

 XCHammer aims to be compatible with the latest official version of Bazel,